IBE160/SG-612/docs/ux-design-specification.md

 ### 1.1 Design System Choice

-The **Bootstrap 5** framework will serve as the core design system for the Smart To-Do AI application.
-This decision is directly informed by its explicit mention in the project's technical specifications and its suitability for rapid development, responsive design, and beginner-friendly implementation.
+The **TailwindCSS** framework will serve as the core design system for the Smart To-Do AI application.
+This decision is based on the modern, utility-first approach demonstrated in the latest high-fidelity mockups, which allows for rapid, custom UI development.

-**Key Benefits of Bootstrap 5:**
+**Key Benefits of TailwindCSS:**

-*   **Comprehensive Components:** Provides a robust set of pre-designed components (forms, buttons, navigation, modals, etc.) that ensure consistency and accelerate development.
+*   **Utility-First Workflow:** Build custom designs directly in the HTML without writing custom CSS, leading to faster development cycles.
-*   **Responsive by Default:** Offers a powerful 12-column grid system and utility classes that simplify adapting the UI across various screen sizes (desktop, tablet, mobile).
+*   **Highly Customizable:** The framework is easily configurable, allowing us to define a bespoke design system (colors, spacing, fonts) that perfectly matches our brand.
-*   **Built-in Accessibility:** Integrates ARIA attributes and focus management to help ensure the application is usable by a broader audience.
+*   **Performance:** By automatically removing unused CSS (purging), it produces highly optimized, small production files.
-*   **Customization:** Highly customizable through Sass variables, allowing us to align the default styles with our brand personality and chosen visual theme.
+*   **Rich Ecosystem:** Supported by a large community and integrated with modern tools, providing a great developer experience.

 ---